 Children have unique and specific orthodontic needs, especially if they are prone to feeling anxious and afraid.
 Dentists and orthodontists recommend that kids see an orthodontist for a consultation somewhere between the ages of seven to 10, just to ensure that all is well and to maintain a watching brief or even plan early interventions while treatment may be simpler and less invasive.
 Ask your potential orthodontist to describe their experience and expertise in working with the youngest patients.

-Good luck in your search for the ideal orthodontist or dentist near you.
+Good luck in your search for the ideal dentist near you.
 Don’t hesitate to contact us if you have any questions along the way.